 The interior features special acoustic glass, noise-reducing pads and number of other measures to keep noise levels down, but perhaps biggest difference from the gas-powered 500 in the cabin is a unique seven-inch TFT screen that displays battery info and range details in addition to general vehicle information.

 In other respects, the interior is standard 500 fare, meaning it features a stylish, contrasting-color dashboard, an upright seating position and rear "seats" best left to extremely small children and cargo.

 Standard and Optional Features

-The 500e comes standard with a six-speaker, 276-watt AM/FM/CD/SiriusXM stereo system with USB and AUX inputs, a TomTom navigation unit with a 4.3-inch touchscreen display, a rear park assist system, automatic climate control, power windows and locks, keyless entry, heated front seats and 15-inch cast-aluminum wheels.
+The 500e comes standard with a six-speaker, 276-watt AM/FM/CD/SiriusXM stereo system with USB and AUX inputs, a five-inch touchscreen display that runs Fiat's Uconnect infotainmente system, a rear park assist system, automatic climate control, power windows and locks, keyless entry, heated front seats and 15-inch cast-aluminum wheels.